k4y4k/zet/README.md

 Citations / references in this document are generated with Zotero and the Better Bibtex plugin.
 Citekeys are generated with this template: `[authors2+-:lower:nopunct]-[shorttitle3_3][year]`.
 This results in keys like `test-ImpressiveTitle2020`

+The bibliography style used here is APA 6th.

 ## To Do

 - [ ] Online graph / vis of some kind (it's very cool)